vxlabs software development handbook

 Type annotate all the things

 The same three arguments as for Prefer TypeScript up above hold for Python type annotation.
+The findings of the JavaScript-based type annotation study mentioned there are most probably also relevant.

 In short, type annotation in Python is structured, human- and machine-understandable type information that enriches your documentation, can be used by IDEs to assist you and your team-mates in writing code, and can be used by IDEs and offline tools such as mypy to help catch bugs before they happen.